Skip to content

 The Macchiaioli

-Style and technique of Macchiaioli paintings
+Style and technique of the Macchiaioli paintings

-Precursors of Impressionism
+Forerunners of Impressionism

-The subjects of the Macchiaioli
+Themes of the Macchiaioli